Needlworks/Textcube/README.md

 ## DESCRIPTION

-Textcube is an opensource tool to archive and share the experiences and thoughts.
+Textcube is an opensource tool to archive and share the experiences, ideas, opinions and thoughts.

 Supports import/export individual data via XML compatible with other solutions in 'Tattertools Project'

-Textcube is based on online publishing platform 'Tattertools,' started by JH in 2004, developed by TNC in 2005 and GPLized in 2006.
-Tatter Network Foundation (TNF) developed Tattertools with TNC from Apr.
-2006, and completely developed by Needlworks/TNF from Nov.
-2006.

 * Strong support of non-latin compatibility including Korean/Japanese/Chinese
 * Supports various installation environments (webservers,databases and languages)
 * Provides and extensible plugin and skin architecture
 * Expandable from individual blog to blog service platform.
 * Supports easy backup and restore via TTXML format, which is supported by various platforms of 'Project Tattertools.'

+## HISTORY

+Textcube is based on online publishing platform 'Tattertools,' started by JH in 2004, developed by TNC in 2005 and GPLized in 2006.
+Tatter Network Foundation (TNF) developed Tattertools with TNC from Apr.
+2006.
+Needlworks/TNF was dedicated to Tattertools' development from Nov.
+2006, and started developing 'Project S2' as its successor.
+'Textcube' was named by YJ Park, and made its debut in Aug.
+2007.

 ## REQUIREMENTS (CURRENT VERSION)
 Textcube supports various environments.
 However, you need at least one webserver supporting PHP environments, one database engine